-MFRA is a member of the UK International Search and Rescue Team (UKISAR), which is an internationally deployable, heavy classified Urban Search and Rescue (USAR) team.
+MFRA is also the lead for the UK International Search and Rescue Team (UKISAR), which is an internationally deployable, heavy classified Urban Search and Rescue (USAR) team.
 This team is available for deployment to incidents anywhere in the world on behalf of the UK Government.
-The Merseyside FRS contingent formed part of the team that were successfully reclassified via the International Search and Rescue Advisory Group (INSARAG) in 2016.